NLnetLabs/rpki-doc/source/rpki/introduction.rst

     Internet number resource allocation hierarchy

 In RPKI, resource certificates attest to the allocation by the issuer of IP addresses or AS numbers to the subject.
-This means IANA has the authoritative registration of resources to the five RIRs.
+This means IANA has the authoritative registration of resources allocated to the five RIRs.
 Each RIR registers authoritative information on the allocations to NIRs and LIRs, and lastly LIRs record to which End User organisation they assigned resources.

 As a result, the certificate hierarchy in RPKI follows the same structure as the allocation hierarchy, with the exception of the IANA level.
-IANA does not operate a single root Certificate Authority.
+IANA does not operate a single root Certificate Authority (CA).
 Instead, the five RIRs each run a root CA.

 The "R" in RPKI stands for "Resource"
 -------------------------------------

 Because RPKI is used in the BGP routing context, a common misconception is that this is the "Routing" PKI.
-However, certificates in this PKI are called **resource** certificates and conform to the certificate profile for such certificates, as described in RFC 6487.
+However, certificates in this PKI are called **resource** certificates and conform to the certificate profile for such certificates, as described in `RFC 6487 <https://tools.ietf.org/html/rfc6487>`_.

 It's important to note that RPKI certificates do not attest to the identity of the subject.
 Certificates simply do not contain any identity information, this is what the five RIRs have a registry and a public whois database for.
 Therefore, the subject names used in certificates are not intended to be descriptive, and are nothing more than a hash.